reasonabout/reasonabout.github.io/_posts/2016-01-28-ek-setting-up-jekyll.md

 ## Adding images and documents:

-When you set up a file, you won't have a default place to store images and files, but the Jekyll docs recommend creating an assets folder.
+When you set up a project, you won't have a default place to store images and files, but the Jekyll docs recommend creating an assets folder.
 You will need to manually create a file structure inside of it to keep things organized.
 Our asset folder is organized by contributor, then year, then month.

 ![YAML front matter](/assets/ek/2016/01/asset-folder.png)